Why You Should Stop Watching Porn

 Whether intentional or not, sites like The Hub have hosted explicit content involving minors before, with "teen" being a common genre on porn sites.
 How do you as the viewer know if the actor is of legal age?
 (Even if the actor is 18 or 19, don't you think it's a bit weird that adults in their 30s, 40s, or even 50s are watching this stuff?)

 There are also videos on porn sites which appear to have been taken using hidden cameras (in places like toilets), you are potentially watching people who have not consented to being recorded.
+The porn industry has also been linked to sex trafficking and it also has the potential to lead to violence (particularly against women and arguably LGBT people as well).

 It ruins relationships